parkec3/waste_not_the_water/doc/Use_Cases.md

 How use other components: Data from the water treatment plant database for Europe
 Components:
 * Machine Learning package: scikitlearn, statsmodels
-* Temperature Database for listed countries -- Weather and climate report based on location info
-* Population data/report for listed locations
 * Primary database
 * Packages to sort and combine databases
 * Proper dataframe/data structure for combined data